What Types of Animals Do you Work With?

 Does My Animal Have To Be With Me During The Session?

 Is It Better To Have An In-Person Or A Phone Session?

-I only offers phone and skype sessions as this time.
-Please see my testimonials page where 99% of those there is feedback from clients who have worked with my by phone.
+I only offers phone and skype sessions these days.
+Please see my testimonials page.
+Nearly 99% of the testimonials are from clients who worked with me by phone.

 Do I Need To Hold The Phone Up To My Pet?

 How Do You Know What My Pet Is Thinking?

 The more oppeness and willingness that a client, animal and communicator all bring to the session– the stronger and clearer the communication channel tends to be for all involved— because all 3 involved are bringing forth the same (higher vibrational) energy.
 When a client (or another person listening in) brings a “prove it to me” attitude to the call, this energy can sometimes contradict the energy of openess that the animal and communicator naturally bring in.

 My advice?
 Get honest with yourself on if you are open to the possibility that animals have the ability to think.
 Then get honest on if you’re willing to believe their are ways beyond physical speech that can allow our animal friends to communicate with us.
 If you intuitively feel open to both ideas, you’re ready to approach an animal communication session!

 Will I Recognize My Pet During the Session?

 What questions can I ask?